 Left: Aisha Hinds; Right: Letoya Luckett

 Kyle Long (Suits) will serve as the executive producer, creator, and writer on the series.
-Unsolved is expected to air on USA Network in the first quarter of 2018.
+Unsolved: The Murders of Tupac and The Notorious B.I.G. is expected to air on USA Network in the first quarter of 2018.